makedasecretrepository/AI4MD/README.md

 # AI4MD
 AI4MD is a repository with various programs to create artificial intelligence useful for medical professionals.

-This repository is meant to be close to a clone of the one of the same name at drcandacemakedamoore
+This repository is meant to be close to a clone of the one of the same name at drcandacemakedamoore of Github.